paulkamsteeg/ru-ai-pacman/CourseHandbook.md

 Grading
 -------

+You will get 10% of the grade (1 mark) for a serious participation: having handed in serious arttempts at all assignments.
-The assignments are graded for quality to contribute 50% (5 marks) to the final grade.
+The (bi)weekly assignments are graded for quality to contribute another 60% (6 marks) to the final grade.
+The final project makes up the remaining 30% of the final grade.
 For some weeks there are also ***Extra Credit*** assignments.
-Successfully completing **two (2)** (or more ;-)) of these extra-credit assignments gives another 10%.
-The final project makes up the remaining 30% of the final grade.
+Successfully completing **two (2)** (or more ;-)) of these extra-credit assignments gives an extra 10% (max.), up to where your final grade surpassses a 10.

 The detailed mark breakdown for each of the assignments is given in the detailed assignment description for each week, which will be uploaded to